ArchanaKunwar/LED-Chaser-Blinky-Board-/README.md

 my first ever PCB!! its a little board with 10 LEDs that chase each other in a loop, and theres a knob on it so you can change how fast they go. thats it. thats the whole thing. but it works and honestly im so proud of it.

-built this for Hack Club Halflife and i went in knowing basically nothing about PCB design so if i can do it you definately can.
+built this for Hack Club Half-life and i went in knowing basically nothing about PCB design so if i can do it you definately can.

 ![finished board with LEDs chasing](Images/3d-render-front.png)